trsh/MMBVE-API-design-documentation/README.md

 ### Grouping

-`GroupAccessor group = groupVoxels(VoxelAccessor[] voxels = null)`
+`GroupAccessor group = groupVoxels(VoxelsSelector voxelsSel = null)`

 Registers a voxel group.
-If the input value is null, it asumes that all voxels in active selection should be grouped.
 This very usefull to represent sort of a Entity, like a rock, that is composed from multiple voxels.

 Group can never be larger than one parition.